“Ducunt volentem fata, nolentem trahunt” Seneca

 With the outward moon expeditions, he thinks of it as ultimately expanding our own inner horizons.
 I thought the prose wasn’t very convincing in advocating for replacement of mythical images with that of man on the moon as an archetypal imagery for the future of human race.

 The dissolution of horizons resulting from technological advancement has lead to a lot of cultures that have never met before to come into collision.
 Campbell thinks it a considerable sifting task to retain and transfer the wisdom lore that has sustained our species so far to the next generation.

 Campbell thinks a philosophy perennis is to be found when looking at our mythological texts as united in pointing to the spiritual inward potentials of our species rather than as literal historical documents.
 When seen like that the symbolic forms in which our wisdom lore has been couched can be seen as emerging from common roots.

 Campbell closes the book by encouraging us to seek peace in a secular society with a vision of humans united with no outsiders but as one large family on spaceship Earth’s “journey to nowhere”.

-If you would like to read more posts like this, sign up to our Newsletter!
+If you would like to read more book reviews like this from us, sign up to our newsletter!

 This is a listing of books from the bibliography of Myths to Live By that looked interesting.